Cosmian/findex/README.md

 #### Implementation details

 A compacting operation fetches the entire Entry Table and decrypts it.
 A random subset of this table is then selected and the corresponding chains are fetched from the Chain Table and recomputed from a new random `Kwi`.
-This allows removing obsolete locations and avoiding useless padding in the Chain Table values.
+This allows removing obsolete locations, deleted values and avoiding useless padding in the Chain Table values.
 Only the last Chain Table value in a chain may need padding.
 The Entry Table values of the selected subset are updated with the new `Kwi` and last chain UID.
 The UIDs of the entire Entry Table are rederived from a new key and a label, and the table is encrypted using a key derived from this new key.
 The chains are encrypted using a key derived from the new `Kwi`s.
 The old chains are removed from the Chain Table, the new chains are added, and the new Entry Table replaces the old one.

 The following sequence diagram illustrates the `compact` process.